satrijotomo/gcp-tf-multivm/readme.md

 **Expected Result**
 After script is finished running, go to Compute Engine page in Google Cloud Console and get the public IP address of each VM.
 Open http sessions from a browser toward the public IP addresses.
-You should see <h1> message from each VM:
+You should see a message from each VM:
 "CONGRATS!!..You have configured successfully your remote exec provisioner!"